 Deep tech also integrates artificial intelligence, deep learning, machine learning and several other technologies.

 Internet of Things

 The AIR Institute develops intelligent connected devices that transform indoor and outdoor spaces into smart environments.
 Their creations include in-field sensors for crop and livestock monitoring, electronic textiles that prevent hazards in industries, medical devices for early detection of infectious disease outbreaks.

 Natural Language Processing

-Natural Language Processing is used for numerous purposes, for example, to make robots capable of establishing a conversation with humans, recognizing the sentiment of people in order to determine their opinion about a topic, or detecting online terrorist propaganda and radical groups.
+Natural Language Processing is used for numerous purposes, for example, to design robots that are capable of having a conversation with humans, recognizing the sentiments of people, determining their opinion about a topic, or detecting online terrorist propaganda and radical groups.